Infinite Banking

 Infinite banking may benefit those who want to reduce their dependence on traditional banks and gain more control over their financial decisions.

-Why Infinite Banking May Not Be for You
+Why an Infinite Banking Policy May Not Be for You

 Although infinite banking offers various benefits, it might not suit everyone.
-Here are some profiles who may not benefit from it:
+Here are some profiles that may not benefit from it:

 • Those Seeking Short-Term Gains: Infinite banking takes time to generate significant returns, making it unsuitable for short-term financial needs.

-• People with Low Cash Flow: The high premiums of cash value life insurance can be a burden for individuals with limited disposable income.
+• People with Low Cash Flow: The high premiums of cash value life insurance can be a burden for those with limited disposable income.

 • Risk-Averse Individuals: Though relatively safe, infinite banking carries more risk due to market volatility.
 This may not appeal to conservative investors.